Last Updated on May 20, 2021

 Not even Coca Cola with a seemingly limitless budget can afford to do everything it wants to do at the same time.
 When you do a full top-to-bottom brand review and look to budget out for a reboot, you will inevitably exceed the parameters of what it makes sense to do simultaneously.
 This is a natural part of the process so don’t feel discouraged.
 Embrace limitations as a source of inspiration to be more creative.
 Start with the basics.
 For instance, how current are your brand standards documents?
 You know, things like a professionally crafted positioning strategy, brand personality statement, set of measurable brand promises, and a compelling brand story.
 Plan and articulate first.

-Often times, car companies will put a new skin on a proven and renowned chassis.
+Oftentimes, car companies will put a new skin on a proven and renowned chassis.
 Maybe your underlying framework and chassis is solid and it’s only your headlights and bodywork that’s out of touch.
 Car companies can’t keep getting top dollar and industry accolades if they put the exact same model car out every single year.
-Are you retooling your menu and marketing every 6 – 12 months?
+Are you retooling your menu and marketing every 6–12 months?
 Sure, it costs you too if you have to re-evaluate your menu a couple times per year and repackage, but wouldn’t you agree those boring car companies have it so much worse?

 It fascinates me how many companies say in the same sentence, “We’re looking for innovative ideas,” but also “we need some case studies to get the support of the board.”
 If it’s truly innovative, you won’t find a case study for it because it hasn’t been done before.
-And if you can find a case study for it, it’s not a novel idea and can only at-best be a commandeering of someone else’s innovation.
+And if you can find a case study for it, it’s not a novel idea and can only, at best, be a commandeering of someone else’s innovation.
 A good rule of thumb here is to ask, “Will what we’re doing be considered so unique, exciting and ground-breaking that journalists from around the country (or world) will write about it?”

-In some cases it’s better to just get a fresh start than to keep trying to repair a brand that’s built on a compromised foundation.
+In some cases, it’s better to just get a fresh start than to keep trying to repair a brand that’s built on a compromised foundation.
 Don’t be afraid to change your name or start a new company/brand.
 Sometimes you’re better off cleaning the slate and doing something fresh that was unrestrained by the previous brand parameters.

-I’m not asking you to depart from your current ‘brand’ with reckless disregard; nor am I pushing you to hire a consultant or to not trust your gut.
+We’re not asking you to depart from your current ‘brand’ with reckless disregard; nor are we pushing you to hire a consultant — or to not trust your gut.
 I want you to find the courage and inspiration to do something so special and unique that you attract not just guests but associates, investors, and journalists.
 If you feel a little lost or overwhelmed, it’s okay.
 It should feel that way if you’re doing it right.
 Go it alone or hire experienced help.
 Companies like mine do this for a living, but you don’t have to hire help.
 What you have to do above all else is aspire to do something meaningful and be willing to put it all on the line to bring it into the world.